 Let it be known that hooking up with someone of the same gender is NOT a prerequisite to being bisexual.
 You can still feel attraction to someone without sucking their lips right off their face.
 (And similarly, you can hook up with someone of the same gender, and not identify on the LGBTQ+ spectrum.)

 Still, if you haven't sucked their lips right off their face, can you imagine yourself doing that with someone of the same gender?
-Can you place yourself in an imaginary sexual scenario with them?
+Can you place yourself in an imaginary intimate scenario with them?
 And when you do, do you enjoy it and low-key (high-key, let's be real) wish it would happen in real life?
 If you can imagine this scenario, and you feel comfortable, happy, and excited about it, then you could be bisexual, bud.

 5. Are You Comfortable With The Label Of "Bisexual"?

 And even if you do feel attraction to two genders, but you're not comfortable with the bisexual label, then fret not, because you certainly do not have to identify with bisexuality if you don't want to or if you're not comfortable with it.
 Isn't that great?
-I think it's pretty f*cking great.
+I think it's pretty freaking great.

-While figuring out your sexuality is nothing short of confusing, it is able to be done, I PROMISE.
+While figuring out your sexuality is nothing short of confusing, it is able to be done, I promise.
 It just takes a little introspection on your part.
 And while I'll admit to being the first one to run away screaming bloody murder from anything that makes me have to confront deep truths within myself, I guarantee, once you sit and think about these questions for a little while, you'll probably see things much, much clearer.

 This post was originally published on Sep.
 23, 2017.
 It was updated on Aug.
 16, 2019.